 Nicolas: Wallet was started in 2007 with some XScale Prototypes.
 We made some functionnal

 prototypes on May 2009, but we restarted the project because the unit worked only with a stylus and Ubuntu Linux.
-So 90s when the made a of Internet navigation.
+So 90s when the iPhone made a revolution of Internet navigation.

 Carrypad: Have the tablets shown at CES, MWC and CeBIT affected your design choices?

 Nicolas: No. We want to make a semi rugged MID and we want to make a "simple" design